SinzyYin/SinzyYin.github.io/index.md

 - Managed and maintained comprehensive club records, including meeting minutes and event documentation.
 - Oversaw the planning, coordination, and execution of team meetings, events, and competitions.
 - Prepared detailed meeting agendas and facilitated meetings as needed.
-- Led the organization and implementation of club activities, fostering member engagement and participation.
+- Led the organization and implementation of club activities, fostering member engagement and participation. <br>

 **MRC Kids** <br>
 *Part-Time Learning Centre Educator* | Jun 2022 – Sep 2022
 - Managed and oversaw classroom activities, ensuring student engagement and minimizing disruptions.
 - Responded promptly to requests from students and staff, effectively multitasking in a fast-paced environment.
-- Coordinated transitions between activities, ensuring lessons were delivered on schedule.
+- Coordinated transitions between activities, ensuring lessons were delivered on schedule. <br>

 #### Skills
 - Data analysis in Excel (descriptive statistics, correlation, T-Test, ANOVA)